miamvmian/SciML/InverseThermometry/README.md

-# Inverse Thermometry: Thermal Conductivity Estimation from Boundary Measurements
+# The Inverse Problem of Thermometry: Conductivity Reconstruciton

 A complete PyTorch-based implementation for solving the inverse problem of estimating spatially-varying thermal conductivity from noisy boundary temperature measurements using a differentiable finite volume heat solver.